ksindy/qrfood/readme.txt

 - ability to add picture
 - clean data before going into databse (ie each food has a blank space after it)
 - make printable sheets out of N number of qr codes as defined by user
+- add labels under qr codes as defined by user
+- add buton on view screen that starts the day count over (like if you have tomato sauce and then add new tomato sauce to the same container)

+May 22, 2023
+- Added an endpoint (only accessible via swagger UI) that accepts an integer and returns a pdf with N number of 1"x1" qr codes (/app/router/creat_qr_codes.py)